 - English: Literature Emphasis - BA, BS

-- English: Professional and Technical Writing Emphasis - BA, BS
+- English: Technical Communication and Rhetoric Emphasis - BA, BS

 - English: Teaching Emphasis - BA, BS